-It’s interesting that you’re interest in him has not waned.
+It’s interesting that your interest in him has not waned.

 Oh, not at all.
 I almost went to Vegas with Jason for a charity event that Criss Angel hosted.
 I was like, “Yeah, I need to see this thing.”
 Unfortunately, I had a baby about a week before, and I really sat up at night when my wife was asleep and our baby was still up and I was like, How can I say, “Can I go to Vegas for one night?”
 Maybe I could leave on Wednesday and come back on the same night.
 Thankfully, I did not say that.
 I don’t consider myself the best husband or the best father, but I am a better father for not asking for that.